-Option Description Properties Display the 'Properties' dialog for the selected element.
-Edit Notes Add or edit notes on the element, in the Notes window.
-Shortcut: Ctrl+Shift+Space Create Linked Document (E dit Linked Document) Create (or edit) a Linked Document.
-(Corporate, Unified and Ultimate editions.)
-Shortcut: Ctrl+Alt+D Delete Linked Document (If the element has a Linked Document.)
-Delete the existing Linked Document.
-Add New Element The 'New Element' dialog displays, through which you create an element of any type (after setting the appropriate toolset).
-Find in Diagrams Display:The diagram that uses the element, orIf the element is used in multiple diagrams, the 'Element Usage' dialog, which lists the diagrams that contain the element Find In Project Browser Highlight the selected element in the Browser window.
+Document (Corporate, Unified and Ultimate Editions.)
+Shortcut: Ctrl+Alt+D Add New Element The 'New Element' dialog displays, through which you create an element of any type (after setting the appropriate toolset).
+Find in Diagrams Display: The diagram that uses the element, or If the element is used in multiple diagrams, the 'Element Usage' dialog, which lists the diagrams that contain the element Find In Project Browser Highlight the selected element in the Browser window .
 Bookmark Item Bookmark the element.
-Switch to Gantt View If in Standard (or List) View format, switch the display to Gantt View format.
-Documentati on Generate a document report; you have two options: Generate a separate report on each selected object in the report Generate one report on all selected objects In either case, the 'Generate Documentation' dialog displays.
+When the element is displayed on a diagram, it has an inverted red triangle or Del symbol above it.
+Documentati on Generate a document report; you have two options: Generate a separate report on each

+1 , 1 1 . , . , . , . selected object in the report Generate one report on all selected objects In either case, the 'Generate Documentation' dialog displays.
 If you have selected to generate separate reports, the 'Generate Documentation' dialog displays separately for each report in turn.
 You also have the option to print the Package Browser list itself.
-In Hierarchy format, synchronize the list

-Sort Contents with the Browser window hierarchy, to ensure that all element and Package hierarchies and sequences are - if necessary - updated.
-Normally changes are updated automatically, but there can be delays if changes are made outside the Package Browser.
+Sort Contents In Hierarchy format, synchronize the list with the Browser window hierarchy, to ensure that all element and Package hierarchies and sequences are - if necessary - updated.
+Normally changes are updated automatically, but there can be delays if changes are made outside the Package Browser .
 Reload Reload the list of elements to refresh the order and content with any recent changes.
-Add Tag Value Column Add a column to show the values for a selected Tagged Value, for each element in the list (see Add Tagged Value Column).
+Add Tag Value Column Add a column to show the values for a selected Tagged Value, for each element in the list (see Add Tagged Value Column later in this topic).
 Columns Layout Preserve, apply or delete a profile of the column layout of the Package Browser display.
 A layout consists of the number of columns and (where the workstation screen layout permits) the column widths.
-When you mouse-over this option, a submenu displays: • Load Columns Layout - displays a dialog in which you select to apply the default layout (all possible columns) or one that you have previously saved;

-click on the OK button to apply the layout Save Columns Layout - displays a dialog in which you specify the name under which to save the layout - you can replace an existing layout by clicking on the drop-down list and selecting the name, or save as a new layout by typing a new name Delete Columns Layout - displays a dialog in which you specify the layout profile to delete; when you click on the OK button, the profile is deleted (and cannot be retrieved again) but if that profile was in use when it was deleted, the layout persists until it is specifically changed, even if you close and re-open the Package Browser Print Print the contents of the Package Browser.
+When you mouse-over this option, a submenu displays: • Load Columns Layout - displays a dialog in which you select to apply the default layout (all possible columns) or one that you have previously saved; click on the OK button to apply the layout • Save Columns Layout - displays a dialog in which you specify the name under which to save the layout - you can replace an existing layout by clicking on the drop-down list and selecting the name, or save as a new layout by typing a new name • Delete Columns Layout - displays a dialog in which you specify the layout profile to delete; when you click on the OK button, the profile is deleted (and cannot be retrieved again) but if that profile was in use when it was deleted, the layout persists until it is specifically changed, even if you close and re-open the Package Browser Print Print the contents of the Package Browser.
 The 'Print' dialog displays, on which you specify the print job.
-Delete Selected Delete the selected element from the Package Browser.
-A confirmatory prompt displays; click on the Yes button.
+Delete Selected Delete the selected element from the Package Browser .
+A confirmatory prompt displays; click on the Yes button .